BranchMetrics/ios-branch-deep-linking-attribution/Examples/BareBones/README.md

 * How to use the Branch SDK in a simple Swift 4 application.
 * How to create and share Branch links in your app.
+* How to create a QR code from a Branch link.
 * How to respond to Branch NSNotification events.

 ### Branch NSNotifications